withreason/slspress/README.md

 ```

 #### Defining a custom error handler
-This following provides a custom error handler
+This following provides a custom error handler.
+Will be called on any error caught within the function handler.

 ```javascript
 const app = require('slspress').create();